PDLT-University-of-York/test-split-site/docs/ultra/courses-list.md

 For more details, see our [Course Image guide](../ultra/course-image.md).

-### Make course open/private
+### Course access

 !!!
 Tip

-    This setting controls student access to a site.
+    Open or close a site to controls student access.

 1. Click the **three dots icon** for the relevant site, then click **Course Settings**.
 </br>![decorative](images/courses-list-course-settings.png)
-2. Set site access:
-    - *To make a course private* (ie. students cannot access it): turn *on* the **Close Course** toggle.
-    - *To make a course open* (ie. students can access it): turn *off* the **Close Course** toggle.
+2. Under *Course Access*, select **Open** (students can access) or **Closed** (students can't access).

-For more details, see our [Site Availability guide](../ultra/course-access.md).
+For more details, see our [guide to updating course access](../ultra/course-access.md#update-course-status).

 ### Hide/show sites from your own view

 !!!
 Tip

-    This setting hides a site from the user's own default view of the Courses list.
-It **does not change** their enrollment, or affect site visibility or access for other users.
+    Hides a site your own view of the Courses list.
+This **does not change** any enrollments or course access for other users.

-Staff can hide sites from their own view of the Courses list and any search or filter results (and show them again).
-For example, this might be useful for sites that you are enrolled on but rarely need to visit.
+This could help you streamline your courses list if you are enrolled on many sites that you rarely need to visit.

 - To hide a course *(from your own view)*:
-</br>Click the **three dots icon** for the relevant site, then click **Hide course**.
+</br>Click the **three dots icon** for the relevant site, then click **Hide course from me**.
 The course is removed from your main Courses list.
 </br>![decorative](images/courses-list-hide.png)
 - To show a course again *(in your own view)*:
 </br>On the *Filters* drop-down menu, select **Hidden from me**.
 Click the **three dots icon** for the relevant site, then click **Show course**.
 It will appear on your main Courses list again.